jhpyle/docassemble/_docs/documents.md

 the Jinja2 in this table cell, but don't actually include this table cell in the row."

-For more information about tables in .docx files, see the [subsection on tables](#docx tables) below.
+For more information about tables in DOCX files, see the [subsection on tables](#docx tables) below.

-<a name="signature docx"></a>Images can be inserted into .docx files.
+<a name="signature docx"></a>Images can be inserted into DOCX files.
 This is illustrated in the example above: the variable `user.signature` is a graphics image (an image of the user's signature created with the [`signature` block]).
-You can insert [`DAFile`], [`DAFileList`], and [`DAStaticFile`] objects into .docx files in a similar way.
-(See [`include_docx_template()`] below for instructions on inserting other .docx files inside a .docx file.)
+You can insert [`DAFile`], [`DAFileList`], and [`DAStaticFile`] objects into DOCX files in a similar way.
+(See [`include_docx_template()`] below for instructions on inserting other DOCX files inside a DOCX file.)
 If you insert a PDF file, it will be converted into a series of page images.
 If you insert a text file, the raw text will be included.
 You can also use the `[FILE ...]` markup syntax to [insert an image].
 Do not mix image